KenRen98/Renaming-Proxmox-Cluster-Members/README.md

 # Renaming-Proxmox-Cluster-Members
 Original Author: **Michael**, [his blog](https://murfy.nz/).
 Thank you so much for saving our life.
+If this is aganst your will, please info me to delete it.

 **[Click ME](https://murfy.nz/2023/04/18/renaming-proxmox-cluster-members/) to see original post, this GitHub Repo is in case the page gets deleted.**